imazen/imageflow-web/_pages/kickstarter.md

 #### $8,900 or more

-> ImageResizer to Imageflow Transitional Support Contract (Silver Tier, 18 months)
+> ImageResizer to Imageflow Transitional Support Contract (Platinum Tier, 18 months)
 >
 > This includes simultaneous ImageResizer and Imageflow support, and is currently the only way to purchase support for ImageResizer.
 >